First WiFi ITDR Platform

 Identity security for the wireless authentication layer

 ITDR (Identity Threat Detection and Response) is a security category defined by Gartner that focuses on detecting threats targeting identity infrastructure.
 Most ITDR platforms monitor Active Directory, cloud IAM, or SSO providers.
+IronWiFi is the first to apply ITDR to WiFi network authentication, captive portal logins, and AI agent credentials.

-IronWiFi applies ITDR to a blind spot: WiFi network authentication.
-Every time a user or device connects to your wireless network, RADIUS authentication produces rich telemetry — who, when, where, how, and what device.
+Every time a user, guest, device, or AI agent authenticates on your wireless network, RADIUS and captive portal authentication produces rich telemetry — who, when, where, how, and what device.
 Most organizations discard this data.
+WiFi ITDR transforms it into continuous threat detection.

 Identity-Layer Detection